 - .1 the wire and "wire gas" combinations tested according to 4.5.2 and approved by the Register for semiautomatic multi-run welding are also approved for automatic multi-run welding without additional testing.
 This provision is valid if the automatic and semiautomatic welding conditions (current, heat input, etc.) are similar, i.e. different in the way of welding torch movement only; - .2 the tests on the approval of an automatic multi-run welding technique shall be conducted according to 4.4.2 using a flux-cored wire or "wire gas" combinations for welding test assemblies.
-The number of specimens required for testing and taken from each tests assembly shall be according to Table 4.4.1.4.

-4.5.3.2 Deposited metal test.
+The number of specimens required for testing and taken from each tests assembly shall be according to Table 4.4.1.4. - 4.5.3.2 Deposited metal test. - 4.5.3.2.1 Preparation and manufacture of test assemblies.